connexcs/docs/docs/setup/integrations/webphone.md

 ## Enable Web Phone

 ### Setup Domains
 ConnexCS **Web Phone** needs 2 domains to function correctly:

-* **Domain (A)** - This is the location where the phone will be hosted and needs to be provided to your customers.
-Create a CNAME on your domain pointing to `portal.connexcs.com.` (yes, this is the same as the customer portal).
+* **Domain (A)** - Create a CNAME on your domain pointing to `portal.connexcs.com` (yes, this is the same as the customer portal).
+This is the location where the phone will be hosted and needs to be provided to your customers, such as `webphone.yourdomain.com`, where `yourdomain.com` is the domain that you own.
-* **Domain (B)** This is the signaling domain and is attached to your server.
+* **Domain (B)** - This is the signaling domain and is attached to your server.

 It is recommended to setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

-### Verify Certificates
+### Create Certificates

-After the domains are configured, verify the certificates are in the certificate page under Setup > Information > Certificates:
+After the domains are configured, verify the certificates are under **Setup > Information > Certificates**:

-* If the domain is not listed, click on `Add Certificate`.
+* If the domain is not listed, click on `Add Certificate` and provide your domain name.
 * If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates".
 This may take up to 10 minutes to complete.

-### Enable WebRTC
+### Add WebRTC to server
 To setup WebRTC on a server:

 1. Ensure **Domain (B)** (signalling domain from above) points ONLY to the server where you enable WebRTC.
-2. Navigate to Setup :material-menu-right: Settings :material-menu-right: Servers :material-menu-right: select the server then Edit.
+2. Navigate to **Setup :material-menu-right: Settings :material-menu-right: Servers :material-menu-right: select the server then Edit**.
     * Update the FQDN to the server
     * Ensure that both **TLS** and **WebRTC** are enabled
     * Run `Install Server` if any settings were changed

 !!! tip "AnyEdge and WebRTC"
     If you are using AnyEdge, you can enable WebRTC automatically by adding a domain name to your AnyEdge Domain.

 ### Add Web Phone Domain
 Once domains, certificates, and server settings are updated, we can add the Web Phone domain.

-1. Go to Setup :material-menu-right: Integrations :material-menu-right: Web Phone
+1. Go to **Setup :material-menu-right: Integrations :material-menu-right: Web Phone**
 1. For **Domain**, enter **Domain (A)**
 2. Set **WebRTC Host** as **Domain (B)**
 3. Click **`Save`**

-Your Web Phone should now be working.
+Your Web Phone should now be available.

 ## Configure Web Phone

-Step 1: Set up CNAME record

-1. Access your domain account at your domain host.
-2. Locate the page for updating your domain's DNS records.
-The page might be called something like DNS Management, Name Server Management, or Advanced Settings.
-3. Locate the CNAME records for your domain.
-4. Add a new domain record, (such as `webphone.yourdomain.com`, where `yourdomain.com` is the domain that you own.
-5. Point it towards `portal.connexcs.com.`
-6. If you get asked for a TTL, we recommend setting this at 300 (seconds) - 5 minutes
-7. Once the domain has been configured with your provider you can add it on ConnexCS.

-!!! note
-	Your Customer Portal must be exposed via a CNAME which you setup.
-This won't work with A records or pointing directly.

-Step 2: Add Domain to Portal

-1. Click the **`+`** button under **Web Phone**.
-2. Enter the details in their respective fields of the ensuing window.
-3. Click the **`Save`** button.
-A certificate will be issued for the domain soon afterwards

-### Config Options
 *Click each tab to view configuration details.*

 === "Basic"